 And the reason why I think this is true I call my Tokyo example.

 If you go to Tokyo, you’ll see there are all sorts of really, really strange shops.
 There’ll be a shop that’s only 1970’s vinyl and like, 1980’s whisky or something.

-But in Tokyo, where there’s 30-40 million people within a train ride of a city, then your market is 40 million.
-And within that 40 million, sure, there’s a couple thousand people who love 1970’s music and 1980’s whisky.
+But in Tokyo, where there are 30-40 million people within a train ride of a city, then your market is 40 million.
+And within that 40 million, sure, there are a couple of thousand people who love 1970’s music and 1980s whisky.

 The Internet is Tokyo.
 The Internet allows you to be niche at scale.

 Niche at scale is something that I think young people should aspire to.”

 Niche at scale is a great way for coaches to grow their coaching business as well.
 There are many categories in life coaching such as: